dverite/postgresql-functions/README.md

 ## strings/parse_option
 A simple function to parse name=value settings.

+## strings/plperl/multi_replace
+Replace strings by other strings within a larger text, with Perl s// operator, in a single pass.
+Each string in the first array is replaced by the element at the same index in the second array.

 ## tsearch/dict_maxlen
 A text search dictionary to filter out tokens longer than a given length.